By Amy Campbell, MS, RD, LDN, CDE

 For the most part, you’ll have certain signs or symptoms that your blood glucose is low.

-Sweating, shakiness, dizziness, looking pale, rapid heartbeat, feeling irritable, being hunger
+Sweating, shakiness, dizziness, looking pale, rapid heartbeat, feeling irritable, being hungry

 Confusion, aggressiveness, personality changes, drowsiness